samwells9/samwells9.github.io/_pages/blog.md

 <p>
   For the initial collection, I decided to gather Premier League match data for Manchester United between 2018 and 2024.
-I obtained the data using the <a href="https://www.api-football.com">API-Football</a>, a high-quality API that is easy to use and covers over 1000 leagues around the world.
-API-Football is a product of API-
+I obtained the data using the <a href="https://www.api-football.com">API-Football</a>, a high-quality, easy to use API with tons of available data.
-  Sports, a company that has well-documented APIs for all of the world's major sports.
 There are two ways to use the API, through the API-Sports interface or with RapidAPI.
 I tried both and had an easier time using the API-Sports version, so that is what I will use for the demonstration.
 </p>

 </details>